MorganMureithi/A-study-of-Cholera-cases-in-KISUMU/README.md

 **METHODOLOGY**

-The study involved combing through literature materials on Cholera infections in Kenya.From MOHpublications,IFRC reports,Africa CDC data dump on the infections and WHO research publications on this disease.
+The study involved combing through literature materials on Cholera infections in Kenya.From MOH publications,IFRC reports,Africa CDC data dump on the infections and WHO research publications on this disease.
 The purpose of this literature search,is to gain deep and wide understanding of the disease from infections,spread and prevalence.